amisu-ctr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9- Write a script that prints the result of POWER divided by DIVIDE, followed by a newline 10- Write a script that displays the result of BREATH to the power LOVE Write a script that converts a number from base 2 to base 10
+9- Write a script that prints the result of POWER divided by DIVIDE, followed by a newline 10- Write a script that displays the result of BREATH to the power LOVE Write a script that converts a number from base 2 to base 10 12- Create a script that prints all possible combinations of two letter, except oo.
+*Letter are lower cases, from a to z
+*One combination per line.
+*Do not print oo
+*Your script file should contain maximum 64 characters